Art-Jashari/DESEncryptionDecryption/README.md

 1. Clone the repository or download the Java files to your local machine.
 2. Open the terminal or command prompt.
 3. Navigate to the directory containing the Java files.
-4. Compile the Java program using `javac Main.java`.
+4. Compile the Java program using `javac DESAlgorithm.java`.
-5. Run the program using `java Main`.
+5. Run the program using `java DESAlgorithm`.
 6. Follow the on-screen prompts to either encrypt or decrypt a file or string.

 ## Project Results